A historical walk through some of the greatest recordings of all time, and how you can recreate them today

 By this time multi-miking was routine in popular recording.
 Putnam’s studios had the capacity for combining up to 12 mics, and for a Big Band recording he’d mike individual sections—but still not drums.
 In the interview, he discusses miking a brass section (4 players), with the drums right behind the brass players and picked up on their microphone.

 That mic was an RCA 44BX ribbon; these were bidirectional, and, operated into the mic preamps of the day, they had a flat frequency response up to about 12 kHz, above which they rolled off.
-Those mic preamps had fairly high input impedances, which suit classic ribbons well; see Scott Dorsey’s review of the AEA mic preamp (March 2007) and my own review of the Benchmark MPA1 preamp (October 2009) for discussion of how loading affects ribbon mics.
+Those mic preamps had fairly high input impedances, which suit classic ribbons well; a discussion of how loading affects ribbon mics is a bit beyond the scope of this article.

 1950s—Rudy Van Gelder’s Jazz

 Van Gelder began recording in his parents’ home in Hackensack, NJ when he was a teenager; when he reached adulthood he built a larger studio with similarly excellent acoustics in Englewood Cliffs, NJ.
-He’s notoriously close-mouthed about his techniques, refusing to discuss mic choice and placement or allow photographs to be taken during sessions he engineers.
+Right up until the day he died, Rudy was notoriously close-mouthed about his techniques, refusing to discuss mic choice and placement or allow photographs to be taken during sessions he engineered.

 In the absence of information from the source, we have to listen.
 (Radical concept!)
 My ears suggest to me that Van Gelder has always miked drums using a single overhead condenser mic, probably a large-diaphragm Neumann U 47 or, perhaps, a small-diaphragm KM 54.
 I don’t hear a separate mic on the kick; the coherence of the sound suggests the use of a single microphone for the drumkit.